 Speak what we feel, not what we ought to say.
 Shakespeare, King Lear

-This week, in the “Apocalypse” colloquium that I am team-teaching with a colleague from the English department this semester, our text is Shakespeare’s King Lear.
-When we were planning the course over the past many months, it seemed clear to both my colleague and me that this particular play belonged on the syllabus–but why?
+Last week, in the “Apocalypse” colloquium that I am team-teaching with a colleague from the English department this semester, one of our texts was Shakespeare’s King Lear.
+My colleague and I have taught this course each spring for the past four years.
+As we have tweaked and fine-tuned it, we have remained convinced that this particular play belongs on the syllabus–but why?
 We’ve read fiction and essays, viewed movies and documentaries, that explored apocalyptic scenarios ranging from nuclear holocaust to flesh-eating zombies.
 Why Shakespeare?
 Why this play?

-We’ve asked the students to think of the play as a study of “moral apocalypse”–the erosion and destruction of reliable moral frameworks.
+We asked the students last week to think of the play as a study of “moral apocalypse”–the erosion and destruction of reliable moral frameworks.
 In a world where moral standards and principles no longer are operative, what is revealed about human nature?
-Even as I write these words, it occurs to me that we may currently be living in just such a situation.
+In many ways, we have lived in a contemporary version of this scenario over the past few years.

-I believe that the idea of using King Lear in our colloquium occurred to my colleague and me first because of a workshop we both participated in two or three years ago, an end-of-the-year event held annually for the honors faculty.
+The idea of using King Lear in our colloquium occurred to my colleague and me first because of a workshop we both participated in several years ago, an end-of-the-year event held annually for the honors faculty.
 I always consider not attending (who wants to go back to school the week after commencement?).
 But the two morning seminars were on King Lear and Dietrich Bonhoeffer’s The Cost of Discipleship, two worthy texts that should be on everyone’s top whatever list.
 That, along with a reasonable stipend, was enough for me to sign up.

 As various nasty and morally awful characters—including Lear’s two older daughters—apparently prosper from their rejection of their father, those characters with even a shred of dignity, honor, or love—including Lear’s youngest daughter—are rejected and ultimately destroyed.
 By the end of the play, the stage is strewn with the bodies of both the good and the bad, while a handful of dazed survivors are left to pick up the pieces.
 Naked in a driving storm in the middle of a Scottish heath, Lear rages that human beings are nothing but “poor, bare forked animals,” living on a “great stage of fools.”
 Lear demands an answer to the question “Is man no more than this?”
 The blinded Gloucester despairingly directs his accusations heavenward: